CHANGES

 "How was it for you, dear?
 How does it feel?
 Can we even be sure if he's alive in there?"
 Mr. Leonhart asked.

 "It's like a never ending dream," Annie answered, "and he most certainly is alive.
 It just remains to be seen how long he'll be hiding in there."
+She added threateningly.

-Historia seemed happier now, the wondering eyes of the innocent child looking at her won her over and made her smile again.
+Queen Historia seemed happier now, the wondering eyes of the innocent child looking at her had won her over and made her smile again.
 She was pacing back and forth around the room, humming a lullaby, rocking her baby girl to sleep as the maids were cleaning the room.
+One of the nuns announced the Captain's arrival, and she signalled to let him in.

 "It was either us or them," Historia responded with grace and a hiss of anger.
 "We had to move quickly, to protect our own."